Shifting AI Efficiency From Model-Centric to Data-Centric Compression: How Data-centric Compression Drives Efficient and Effective Models

 \paragraph{Training Stage}

-Token compression techniques contribute to improving both the quality and efficiency of model training.
+Data-centric compression methods contribute to improving both the quality and efficiency of model training.
 These benefits can be broadly categorized into two aspects: \textit{enhancing training quality} and \textit{increasing training efficiency}.

 \textbf{(I) Enhancing Training Quality} Improvement in training quality can be achieved through methods such as \textit{data augmentation} and \textit{token selection}, which serve to increase data diversity and emphasize the most informative content, respectively.